baranwalanuradha04-hub/baranwalanuradha04-hub/README.md

 # 👋 Hi, I'm Anuradha

-## 🧑‍💻 About Me
+---

-### 📊 Aspiring Data Analyst | Data Technician | Salesforce Administrator
+### 🙋 About Me

-Welcome to my GitHub profile! 👋
+📊 **Aspiring Data Analyst | Data Technician | Salesforce Administrator**

-I am an organised and detail-focused professional with experience in **Salesforce Administration, data management, administration and reporting**.
+I am an organised and detail-focused professional with experience in **Salesforce Administration, data management, and reporting**.

-I am currently developing my career in **Data Analytics and Technology** through a Level 3 Digital Skills Bootcamp in Data Technician with Leep Talent.
+I am currently developing my career in **Data Analytics and Technology** through a Level 3 Digital Skills Bootcamp with **LeepTalent**.

-I enjoy working with data, finding useful insights and using technology to support better business decisions. 📈
+I enjoy working with data — finding useful insights and using technology to support better business decisions. 📈

 ---